Behind the Curtain: Stagecraft in the Age of Shakespeare

 • Google Calendar ICS

 In this members' exclusive lecture, drawing on her book The Graces, Breeze explores the deeply fraught relationship between Catholic worship and sacred space in late seventeenth-century England through the life of Maria of Modena.
-As a Catholic duchess, and later queen, living in a resolutely Protestant country, Maria’s religious life was shaped by compromise, concealment, and quiet resistance.

 View Event →